-the fields look okay but it's too early for a detailed forecast.
-Winter was okay but hot temperatures in the following weeks it's the quality.
+Availability/demand is stable.
+Plants in the fields look okay but it's too early for a detailed forecast.
+Winter was okay but there was a late and cold spring.
+In case of hot temperatures in the following weeks it's not clear how this will affect the crop and the quality.